It’s impossible to predict whether your dog will become sick from eating raw meat.

 No matter the outcome, feeding your dog raw meat amounts to very high-stakes poker.

-First of all, don’t panic – particularly if your dog just ate a small amount of raw meat.
+First of all, don’t panic – particularly if your dog just ate a small amount of raw meat (although you should probably work on stopping your dog from jumping up on the counter).

 Even if your dog ate a considerable quantity of raw meat (such as a whole chicken breast), you probably don’t need to race over to the vet.
 Just get your vet on the phone, explain what happened, and follow the advice provided.